cygnus-chain/whitepaper/README.md

 ---

-## 10. Conclusion
+## 11. Conclusion

 Cygnus Chain is a **next-generation PoW blockchain** that blends Ethereum’s mining-era decentralization with modern efficiency and low-cost transactions.

-With a **developer-friendly environment**, **community-driven governance**, and a focus on **real-world payments**, Cygnus Chain aims to become the go-to decentralized currency for everyday use.
+Despite the **Legacy Chain incident (20/08/2025)**, the project has emerged stronger, with a safe migration path and a reliable new chain.
+Cygnus Chain continues its mission to be a **decentralized, fair, and accessible blockchain** for miners, developers, and users worldwide.

 ---